MegaSear/MegaSear/README.md

 ### Hi there 👋

-I'm Vasily
-I am a student at Novosibirsk State University
+I'm Vasily and I am a student at Novosibirsk State University

 - 🌱I’m currently studying